-What your employees need to know about tractor rollovers and ROPS protection
+What your employees need to know about ROPS protection

-Tractor accidents generally result from an operator driving too fast for conditions, striking surface hazards, running into ditches, or driving on steep slopes.
-They also occur when handling large round hay bales and other heavy loads with front-end loaders.
-Slowing down and being more alert helps prevent these accidents.
+Tractor rollovers often result from driving too fast, running into ditches, or driving on steep slopes.
+Accidents also occur when the front-end loaders are used to handle heavy loads such as round hay bales.
+Slowing down and staying alert helps prevent rollovers.

 - Avoid ditches, holes, and other embankments whenever possible.